matteocarpi/julia/pages/index.md

 permalink: "/"
 avatar: "./uploads/julia-vandehof.jpg"
 bio: "Julia Vandehof is a theatre maker, actress and physical performer.
-She lives and works in Lower Austria and Berlin as well in international context.
+She lives and works in Lower Austria and Berlin, as well in international context.
 Her work uses a strong visual language with non-linear forms of narration.
 Her interdisciplinary approach combines movement, drama, video and stage design acting as complementary, interconnected disciplines.
 Her focus is on collaborative devising, exploring the